 The helpful team at Motorhome Protect are specialists in finding cover from a range of trusted providers, whatever your budget and requirements.

 If you are planning on extending your pilgrimage over to the continent then we can arrange unlimited cover across all the countries of the EU.
-We can offer discounts for motorhome and campervan club members, too.
-And drivers with previous convictions and claims should also give us a call.

 Unlimited mileage cover is on offer alongside cover for personal effects up to £3,500.
 We’ll even give you six months to complete a self-restoration project if you’re building your own home from home.